Opentopodata

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-For a simple delete operation with one parameter and no output schema, the description covers purpose, usage, and pairing suggestions adequately.
-No missing critical information.
+For a simple tool with one parameter, no output schema, and rich annotations, the description fully covers purpose, usage, and relationships with siblings.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.